Email FacebookTwitterMenu burgerClose thin

 Tips on Social Security

 • Consider working with a financial advisor who can help you build an investment portfolio.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Think you will be affected by the WEP?
 Then it’s important to account for this reduction in benefits when planning your retirement savings strategy.
 In some cases, you may need to save more in order to have a successfully funded retirement.
 Or perhaps you’ll need to delay retirement in order to hit the 30-year exemption threshold.